Python vs Java: Which Programming Language to Master in 2024

 Popularity | Dominating fields like AI, ML, and data science.
 Ranked #1 in TIOBE index. | Stable, especially in Android and enterprise applications. |

-Job Demand | High demand for roles like data scientist, ML engineer, web developer. | Strong demand for roles like enterprise architect, Android developer. |
+Job Demand | Strong demand for roles like enterprise architect, and Android developer. | Strong demand for roles like enterprise architect, Android developer. |

 - Python: Python’s popularity has skyrocketed in recent years, particularly in roles related to AI, machine learning, and data science.
 Python developers are highly sought after, especially in fintech, health tech, and research.

-Master Python with updated syllabi, tools, and industry-grade projects with GUVI’s free, self-paced Python Certification Course hand-crafted by expert python developers.
+Master Python with updated syllabi, tools, and industry-grade projects with GUVI’s free, self-paced Python Certification Course hand-crafted by expert Python developers.

 - Java: Java continues to be a critical skill in industries like finance and telecommunications, where large-scale, secure, and reliable systems are essential.
 Android development remains one of Java’s key strongholds, making Java developers consistently in demand in mobile app development.